As smart bloggers and content marketers, we usually start with on-page SEO.

 Sadly, Daily Mail had lots of opportunities to link back to the hub from relevant blog posts and pages, but they didn’t do so.

-iii).
-Pick thematic keywords: Although links are still the icing on the cake, the upshot to SEO that controls every other factor is the keywords you choose.
+Although links are still the icing on the cake, the upshot to SEO that controls every other factor is the keywords you choose.

 Keywords are the fundamental building blocks for your content campaign.
-In the diagram below, the more accurate view of on-page SEO shows that use of related keywords and primary keywords accounts for 7.5% and 40% of on-page SEO, respectively.
+In the diagram below, the more accurate view of on-page SEO shows that use of related keywords and primary keywords account for 7.5% and 40% of on-page SEO, respectively.